adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » I want you to be happy.
-I want you to laugh a lot.
-I don’t know what exactly I’ll be able to do for you, but I’ll always be by your side. - Kagome</code></pre>
+<pre><code>1 » Knowing you’re different is only the beginning.
+If you accept these differences you’ll be able to get past them and grow even closer. - Miss Kobayashi</code></pre>
-<pre><code>2 » We can’t help everyone, but everyone can help someone. - Ronald Reagan</code></pre>
+<pre><code>2 » A person grows up when he’s able to overcome hardships.
+Protection is important, but there are some things that a person must learn on his own. - Jiraiya</code></pre>
-<pre><code>3 » Those who stand at the top determine what’s wrong and what’s right!
-This very place is neutral ground!
-Justice will prevail, you say?
-But of course it will!
-Whoever wins this war becomes justice! - Don Quixote Doflamingo</code></pre>
+<pre><code>3 » Believe you can and you’re halfway there. - Theodore Roosevelt</code></pre>
 </details>

 <!--END_SECTION:waka-->